TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 Let's follow the control flow into :c:func:`PyList_SetItem`.
 The list owns references to all its items, so when item 1 is replaced, it has to dispose of the original item 1.
-Now let's suppose the original item 1 was an instance of a user-defined class, and let's further suppose that the class defined a :meth:`__del__` method.
-If this class instance has a reference count of 1, disposing of it will call its :meth:`__del__` method.
+Now let's suppose the original item 1 was an instance of a user-defined class, and let's further suppose that the kundi defined a :meth:`__del__` method.
+If this kundi instance has a reference count of 1, disposing of it will call its :meth:`__del__` method.

 Since it is written in Python, the :meth:`__del__` method can execute arbitrary